approximatelabs/datadm/README.md

 ⚠️ LLMs are known to hallucinate and generate fake results.
 So, double-check before trusting their results blindly!

 ### ⇒ *[Try it now!
 Hosted public environment is live!
 (Click Here)](https://datadm.approx.dev/new)* ⇐
-Don't put any sensitive data in the public environment, use the docker image or colab notebook for your private conversations ;)
+Don't put any sensitive data in the public environment, use the docker image or colab notebook for your private conversations.

 ### Join our [discord](https://discord.gg/kW9nBQErGe) to join the community and share your thoughts!